christytan/OCI-GoldenGate/Goldengate.md

 show parameter ENABLE_GOLDENGATE_REPLICATION;
 ````

-This should return 'True'
+This should return **True**

-- Next, lets create the appschema in PDB1 and add a table to it.
+- Next, lets create a schema user to replicated called **appschema** in PDB1 and add a table to it.
 A sample 'Comments' table is provided here.
 You may add one or more table of your choice to the appschema.

 ````
 alter session set container=pdb1;